innovara/sysmotd/sysmotd/README.txt

 [2] https://gist.github.com/cha55son/6042560

-While these sources gave me a good start, I wanted to reduce the number of dependencies to a minimum and make the dynamic part of the MOTD as efficient as possible, so I soon re-wrote most of the stuff and started looking into how to avoid using the user's profile to trigger the script.
+While those sources gave me a good start, I wanted to reduce the number of dependencies to a minimum and to make the dynamic part of the MOTD as efficient as possible.
+Hence I re-wrote re-wrote those and started looking into how to avoid using the user's profile to trigger the script.
 That leads us to the next section.